 CACs have volunteered to be trained and certified by HealthSource RI.
 They are located in agency settings across the state.
-Review the full list of Counselors and participating agencies here: (http://www.rihca.org/about-rihca/outreach-and-enrollment.aspx).
+Review the full list of participating agencies here: (Rhode Island Health Center Association | Health Center Directory (rihca.org)).
 For agencies interested in training CAC's: